 The holidays are traditionally a time to gather with friends and family.
 If your family includes one or more felines, no doubt they will be included to some extent in the holiday festivities.
 However, many holiday decorations, foods, and customs that are fun and harmless to the human members of the family can spell trouble for curious kitties.
-Here are a few tips to help everyone enjoy the season without cat-astrophe.
+Here are a few tips to cat-proof your home and help everyone enjoy the season without cat-astrophe.

 Deck the Halls with “Meows” of Holly

 What cat can resist shiny ornaments, twinkly tinsel, flickering lights, and pretty plants?
 Still, if you decorate with your cat in mind you can avoid the risk of serious injury.
 Make sure that your tree is well anchored and has a sturdy base to avoid the risk of tipping over.
 Place it in an area away from furniture, such as bookcases or tables, that could make an easy launching pad for a feline intent on climbing.
 Some cat parents use elevated bases to make the tree less accessible to acrobatic kitties.